 One thing you will notice about MS Teams compared to other Cloud Applications – its fast!
 With the option to also run a desktop version you can run Teams really-fast.
 This is one reason why I also elected to not include much clutter or noise in our team, because my colleagues can quickly get what they need to get the job done!

 Teams is very mobile responsive and having access to all this functionality on the road has been a game-changer.
 In the past, we certainly relied on OneDrive or SharePoint for mobile access but combining everything together with Teams makes it that much easier.

 Despite my early apprehensions to Teams, I was quickly won-over by how quickly I picked up the functionality.
 As the Strategy Team at Total Solutions grew in size the last 6 months, we found onboarding new team members was seamless and intuitive!

 Microsoft has truly created an innovative product for collaboration with Teams.
 This is one of the many new features being rolled out in Office 365, with more functionality expected to come down the road!

-If your organization is struggling to keep pace with the technology enhancements with O365, checkout Total Solutions unique Cloud Empowerment Program to learn how you can maximize your cloud investment!
+If your organization is struggling to keep pace with the technology enhancements with O365, checkout Total Solutions unique consulting process to learn how you can maximize your cloud investment!